pyyzz/AllTheThings/README.md

 ## Release Schedule
 There are two release types, alpha build and official release.
+- Alpha builds
-- Alpha builds will be released at 7:00 UTC every day.
+    - Released at 7:00 UTC every day.
-- Official releases are scheduled every Sunday, but hotfixes addressing Lua errors will be released at any time as needed.
-In the event of a major update for WoW, it is expected to be released within one to two days.
+- Official releases
+    - Scheduled every Sunday.
+    - Expected to be updated on the first day of any major WoW update, with frequent releases in the following days.

 The git version is not a release, but it is still supported.